 Visit or call City Hall.
 Discuss what you want to do.
 Pick up copies of rules that affect your project.
 Starting a project without securing the necessary permits can subject you to a PENALTY by tripling the cost of original permit price or being required to tear down what you have started and start the process from scratch or both of these actions.

 Work must be inspected periodically by the city inspector.
-Generally, this is a foundation & framing inspection, a rough in for electrical and plumbing, and of course final inspection for all.
+Generally, this is a foundation & framing inspection, a rough-in for electrical and plumbing, and a final inspection for all.
 You must call City Hall and give 24-hour notice to schedule an inspection.

-To hook up the water & sewer to your project, you or your contractor may be responsible for tap fee(s), Electrical installs or upgrades fees.
+To hook up the water & sewer to your project, you or your contractor may be responsible for tap fee(s), Electrical installs, or upgrades fees.
 Once fees are paid, a work order will be submitted.
 This can be a lengthy process, we appreciate your patience as we cannot always provide an exact date of installation/upgrades.
-Your contractor or you need to check with the Utility Department to see where the lines need to be ran to connect to the existing water, sewer or electrical services.
+Your contractor or you need to check with the Utility Department to see where the lines need to run to connect to the existing water, sewer, or electrical services.
 Please note that some projects will require a Certificate of Occupancy which means all permits have to be finalized before turning utilities on full service or switching account names.